evidentlyai/evidently/docs/book/reports/data-drift.md

 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
 * You can create a different report or test suite from scratch taking this one as an inspiration.

-# Test Suite: Data Drift Preset
+# Test Suite: Data Drift Test Preset

 ## Code example